IIC3585/2025-1-s1-g12-t5/src/content/movies/arrival.md

 year: 2016
 director: "Denis Villeneuve"
 tmdbURL: "https://www.themoviedb.org/movie/329865"
+summary: "A linguist works with the military to communicate with alien lifeforms after twelve mysterious spacecraft appear around the world."
 ---

 Denis Villeneuve’s *Arrival* transforms a first‑contact premise into a deeply human and philosophical journey.
 Anchored by Amy Adams’s performance, mesmerizing cinematography, and haunting sound design, it’s a landmark of modern sci‑fi that lingers long after the credits roll. :contentReference[oaicite:0]{index=0}